umutcanaltin/fpgai_compiler/docs/ecosystem/adding_an_operator.md

 # Adding an FPGAI Research Operator

 This document describes the target contributor path.
-E3A establishes the contract model; external execution and importer registration are implemented in later sprints.
+E3A establishes the contract model; external execution and importer registration are implemented in later work.

 A research operator contribution will eventually provide: